 The practice of medicine is based on a physician-patient relationship and requires acting in the best interests of patients.
 Knowing who a physician can or should treat, and under what circumstances, are valid questions in light of a physician's obligations.
 The integrity of a professional relationship, which is the basis of quality care, can be compromised if there is an emotional, familial, or personal affiliation.
-Treating a person with whom the physician has an intimate relationship can lead to serious consequences and potentially result in the loss of the right to practice.
+Treating a person with whom the physician has an intimate relationship can lead to serious consequences and potentially result in the loss of the right to practice in some jurisdictions.

 Quality of care demands professional objectivity